Nirasak/Trade/README.md

 You have to create a trading bot that will bring about a revolution of the trade markets.

 The program ai-bot-workspace is the tool you’ll use to test your Trade project.
-Here’s a short guide to get you started.
 Download ai-bot-workspace v2.4.3 from GitHub.